fawda123/SWMPr/README.md

 `lines.swmpr` Add lines to an existing swmpr plot.

+`hist.swmpr` Plot a histogram for a swmpr object.

+`summary.swmpr` Create result summaries for columns in a swmpr object.

 <b>miscellaneous</b>

 `swmpr` Creates object of swmpr class, used internally in retrieval functions.